noname536/portfolio/SoloProjects/readme.md

 ## Spare Time Projects

-Currentely I have a few projects here such as a game in C# without an engine,
+Currentely I have a few projects here such as:

+- A game without an engine using C#
+- Hololens application HelloEarth